 Some annuities offer a guaranteed lifetime income with the ability to increase your income regularly to keep up with inflation.
 Once the income increases, the payment amount is locked in and can never go backward from that point forward.

 Yes, you can retire at 62 with four hundred thousand dollars.
-At age 62, an annuity will provide a guaranteed level income of $21,000 annually starting immediately, for the rest of the insured’s lifetime.
+At age 62, an annuity will provide a guaranteed level income of $28,150 annually starting immediately for the rest of the insured’s lifetime.
 The income will stay the same and never decrease.

-If the annuitant selected the increasing income option, they would receive $18,880 annually initially with the income amount increasing overtime to keep up with inflation.
+If the annuitant selected the increasing income option, they would receive $23,000 annually initially, with the income amount increasing over time to keep up with inflation.

-The longer you wait before starting the lifetime income payout, the higher the income amount to you will be.
+The longer you wait before starting the lifetime income payout, the higher your income amount will be.

-Coupling both Social Security and an annuity with a lifetime income rider can provide a sustainable stream of income for the rest of your life, even if the annuity runs out of money.
+Coupling Social Security and an annuity with a lifetime income rider can provide a sustainable income stream for the rest of your life, even if the annuity runs out of money.

 Things To Consider When Retiring